julienmunio/schoolmanager/README.md

 ## Deployment

 This task builds the website, deploys it to S3 and invalidates the Cloudfront cache.
-This task requires an AWS profile such as `bemyapp-dev` having the right access to S3 and Cloudfront.
+This task requires an AWS profile such as `-dev` having the right access to S3 and Cloudfront.

 ```
 gulp deploy